|

 they die and fall, 'tis best to have fought and lost than

 not to have fought at all.'"
-"Yea, though I walk through the 'Valley of the
+"Yea, though I walk through

-Shadow of Death'.
+the 'Valley of the Shadow of Death'.
 I shall fear no evil.
-For it is I, that

-is the evilest bastard in the valley.
-My gun and my
+For it is I, that is the evilest bastard in the valley.
+My

-worlds."
-"Never forget that a corpse never cares how it
+of worlds."
+"Never forget that a corpse

-got to be so cold.
-Commanders should always keep in mind
+never cares how it got to be so cold.
+Commanders should

-that they wage war through a wall of human blood, sweat,
+always keep in mind that they wage war through a wall of

-and tears whose pain they can never truly feel and whose
+human blood, sweat, and tears whose pain they can never

-loss they can never truly know.
-For they are become
+truly feel and whose loss they can never truly know.
+For

-play."
-"The most persistent sound which reverberates
+so loves to play."
+"The most persistent sound which

-human endeavor shrink to insignificance.
-Gold help me, I do love it
+other forms of human endeavor shrink to insignificance.
+Gold help

-so!"
-"It is well that war is so terrible, else we
+me, I do love it so!"
+"It is well that war is so terrible,

-as all glory but it is all hell."
-"If you want to know the taste of a pear, you
+looks on war as all glory but it is all hell."
+"If you want to know the taste

-must change the pear by eating it yourself. . . .
-If you
+of a pear, you must change the pear by eating it yourself...

-want to know the theory and methods of revolution, you
+If you want to know the theory and methods of revolution, you

 must take part in revolution.
 All genuine knowledge

 originates in direct experience."
-"Therefore I say: know the enemy and know
+"Therefore I say: know the

-peril.
+never be in peril.
 When you are ignorant of the enemy but know

 yourself, your chances of winning or losing are equal.
 If